-Figure 3 - Example of metrics to compare two cumulative distributions drawn from different sample sizes.
-Here, an observed Cumulative Age Distribution (CAD) for n=k (orange stepwise dashed line) is compared to a predicted CAD drawn for n>k (solid black line).
-The Kolmogorov-Smirnov statistic d_KS equals the maximum absolute vertical distance between distributions in the observations-frequency space.
-The Kuiper statistic d_Kui equals the sum of both positive and negative maxima.
-For α =0.05 (i.e. 95% confidence) and n=k, a Dvoretzky-Kiefer-Wolfowitz confidence region can be calculated (gray shading).
-In this example, observed and predicted distributions are drawn from two statistically different populations at the 95% confidence level, because the orange curve exceeds the gray region.
+Figure 3.
+Example of metrics to compare two cumulative distributions drawn from different sample sizes.
+Here, an observed cumulative age distribution (CAD) for n = k (stepwise dashed orange line) is compared to a predicted CAD drawn for $n \gg k$ (solid black line).
+The Kolmogorov-Smirnov statistic d{KS} equals the maximum absolute vertical distance between distributions in the observations-frequency space.
+The Kuiper statistic d{Kui} equals the sum of both positive and negative maxima.
+For $\alpha = 0.05$ (i.e., 95% confidence) and n = k, a Dvoretzky-Kiefer-Wolfowitz confidence region can be calculated (gray shading).
+In this example, observed and predicted distributions are drawn from two statistically different populations at the 95% confidence level because the orange curve exceeds the gray region.